-12% of NHS staff in England are nationals of a country other than the UK.
-This includes 5.5% (just over 60,000) who are nationals of other EU countries.
+62,000 NHS staff in England are EU nationals - 5.6% of all staff.
+Overall, 12% of NHS staff say that their nationality is not British.
 This briefing explores the nationality of NHS staff for doctors, nurses and other categories.
 Following the Brexit vote, there has been discussion around the future status of NHS staff from the EU.Jump to full report >>

 In all regions, there are more staff from 'old' EU countries (those which were members before 2004, such as Spain and Italy) than 'new' EU countries (those which have joined since 2004, such as Poland and Romania).

 Commons Briefing papers CBP-7783